-This article may open your mind about some mistakes that you would never have recognized otherwise.
-Let’s not waste your time and get right started!
+This article may open your mind to some UX mistakes that you would never have recognized otherwise.
+Make sure not to make them!

-There are dozens of great quantity analysis tools out there (e.g. mixpanel, flurry, google analytics), providing you with deep insights into the numbers behind your app.
+There are dozens of great quantitative analysis tools out there (e.g., Mixpanel, Flurry, Google Analytics) that provide you with deep insights into the numbers behind your app.

-Quality analysis, also known as UX analytics, allows you to look at individual users at a greater detail, providing you with an understanding that you can’t get out of looking at graphs.
+Qualitative analysis, also known as UX analytics, allows you to look at individual users in greater detail.
+This, in turn, provides you with an understanding that you can’t get from looking at graphs.

-Use both numberdriven and user driven analysis to connect the dots – this will allow you to have an optimal base to work upon on.
+Use both number-driven and user-driven analysis to connect the dots.
+This will allow you to have an optimal base to work on.

-You can either go for a services like usertesting.com (a bit more expensive), sessioncam.com (web only) or try out our tool (mobile only).
+You can either go for a service like UserTesting (a bit more expensive), SessionCam (web only) or try out our tool UXCam (mobile only).

 “Wow, that background is really eye-catching!
 Wait, what was the app about again?”